Tremon Smith: College career

 Smith played college football at Central Arkansas.
-In 2017, Smith had 41 tackles and five interceptions, earning him a selection as a third-team FCS All-American.
+In 2017, Smith had 41 tackles and five interceptions, earning him a selection as a third-team Football Championship Subdivision All-American.
 In his four years at Central Arkansas, Smith had 15 interceptions.

 Professional career

 Kansas City Chiefs

-Smith was drafted by the Kansas City Chiefs in the sixth round (196th overall) of the 2018 NFL Draft.
+Smith was drafted by the Kansas City Chiefs in the sixth round (196th overall) of the 2018 NFL draft.
 He primarily played on special teams (particularly as a kick returner) during his rookie season, but also saw some playing time on defense as a cornerback.
-During the 2018 season, he had 33 returns for 886 yards, averaging 26.8 yards per return.
+During the 2018 season, he had 33 returns for 886 yards, including a 97-yard return against the Denver Broncos, averaging 26.8 yards per return.
 He was named to the NFL All-Rookie Team as a returner.

 Prior to the 2019 season, the Chiefs moved Smith from cornerback to running back; after the preseason, however, he was moved back to cornerback.

 Smith was waived by the Chiefs on September 14, 2019.